akinayoola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 task 12 is a script that displays the 10 newest files in the current directory.. k 7 is a shell script that creates a file named exactly  containing the text Best School ending by a new line. task 8 is  a script that writes into the file lcontent the result of the command ls -la.
 If the file ontent already exists, it should be overwritten.
-If the filcontent does not exist, create it.
+If the filcontent does not exist, create it. task 20 is a script that removes all letters c and C from input.